 In 2019, the Company released new commitments and policies on sustainability, biodiversity, water stewardship and climate change.
-In 2020-2021, the Committee continued to oversee progress in relation to such commitments and policies.
+In 2021-2022, the Committee continued to oversee progress in relation to such commitments and policies.

-In 2021, Newcrest set a new goal of net zero carbon emissions by 2050 and is progressing with the development of a roadmap for Newcrest to achieve this goal.
-This is in addition to its existing target of a 30% reduction in greenhouse gas emissions intensity by 2030, against a 2018 baseline of 35 kg CO_2 -e per tonne of ore treated.
-Ore treated is the most consistent way to track performance given gold grade variability.
-To assist with long-term planning and asset resilience, acquisitions and key capital expenditures incorporate sensitivity analyses using internal carbon prices of between \$25 and \$50/tonne of CO_2 -e for jurisdictions where there is no regulated carbon price.
-The Company will also continue to assess and report Newcrest's greenhouse gas emissions across our value chain, and plans on expanding the reporting of Scope 3 data in the 2021 Sustainability Report.
+In 2021, Newcrest set a new goal of net zero carbon emissions by 2050 which relates to our Scope 1 and Scope 2 emissions.
+The Group Net Zero Emissions Roadmap has identified key steps for Newcrest to deliver its goal of net zero carbon emissions by 2050.
+Scoping and planning of key trials and studies is currently underway.
+This 2050 goal is in addition to its existing target of a 30% reduction in greenhouse gas emissions intensity per tonne of ore milled by 2030, against a 2018 baseline of 35 kg CO2-e per tonne of ore milled.
+Ore milled is the most consistent way to track performance given gold grade variability.
+To assist with long-term planning and asset resilience, acquisitions and key capital expenditures incorporate sensitivity analyses using internal carbon prices updated in FY22 of between \$50 and \$100/tonne of CO2-e for jurisdictions where there is no regulated carbon price.
+The Company also intends to continue to assess and report Newcrest's greenhouse gas emissions intensity.